snet-al/baseknowledge_main/Engineering/QA/test case.md

 **Expected result -** This field should define what you expect to see and is how you determine if the test passes or fails.

-**Actual result -** This field should define what you is actual results so that you determine if the test passes or fails
+**Actual result -** This field should define what you is actual results so that you determine if the test passes or fails.

 | Test Case ID | Test case Description/Summary                               | Pre-condition                              | Test steps                                                                      | Test Data                                      | Expected result              | Actual result        |